WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 ## Expressing dates

 Spell out the names of months and days of the week.
 Write the full four-digit year, rather than a two-digit abbreviation.
 If including the day of the week, add it before the month and insert a comma after it.
-Capitalize the days of the week.
+Capitalize the first letter of the days of the week and months.
 Use the *day of week, month dd, year* format.

 Don't use ordinal numbers to indicate a date.